 Non-Read Notification (NRN)

-Report indicating that a message was deleted before is was read, when a read receipt was requested
+A report indicating that a message was deleted before it was read when a read receipt was requested

 Out Of Office/Facility (OOF)